-The groundwater at the Site is a sodium chloride-dominated type with a highly variable total dissolved solid (TDS), varying from below 1,000 milligrams per liter (mg/L) in shallow zones and increasing to greater than 10,000 mg/L in some areas, generally increasing with depth.
 The groundwater is near neutral pH and slightly alkaline.
 Alkalinity and pH at the site are also somewhat variable at the Site, with pH generally ranging between 7 and 8.5 and alkalinity generally ranging between 30 and 300 mg/L as calcium carbonate (although values as high as 800 to 1,000 mg/L have been measured in some areas).

 Although the alluvial fan and fluvial deposits are of different origin, groundwater flows from the alluvial fan sediments into the fluvial zone sediments; therefore, the groundwater geochemistry in the fluvial zone is strongly influenced by alluvial groundwater geochemistry.
 One important difference between alluvial and fluvial zones is the presence of a reducing environment in shallow and mid-depth fluvial zones located within the Colorado River floodplain, caused by organic material deposited with the sediment.
 This reducing zone is characterized by generally lower levels of oxidation-reduction potential (ORP).
-Alluvial fan zones at the Site tend to exhibit ORP levels in the 0 to 300 millivolt (mV) range, while groundwater in the floodplain "reducing rind" fluvial aquifer can exhibit values in the -220 to -90 mV range, sufficiently reducing for Cr(VI)

-reduction.
-This reducing rind exists in the shallow portion of the fluvial aquifer, extending 200 to 500 feet away from the riverbank, generally getting thicker (i.e., penetrating deeper) with proximity to the river.
-The reducing rind correlates with decreases in nitrate concentrations, which vary considerably across the site from less than 1 mg/L to greater than 20 mg/L NO3-N in the alluvial aquifer, to non-detect in most areas of the reducing rind.
+Alluvial fan zones at the Site tend to exhibit ORP levels in the 0 to 300 millivolt (mV) range, while groundwater in the floodplain "reducing rind" fluvial aguifer can exhibit values in the -220 to -90 mV range, sufficiently reducing for Cr(VI) reduction.
+This reducing rind exists in the shallow portion of the fluvial aguifer, extending 200 to 500 feet away from the riverbank, generally getting thicker (i.e., penetrating deeper) with proximity to the river.
+The reducing rind correlates with decreases in nitrate concentrations, which vary considerably across the site from less than 1 mg/L to greater than 20 mg/L NO3-N in the alluvial aguifer, to non-detect in most areas of the reducing rind.
 Higher dissolved concentrations of manganese, iron, and organic carbon in the floodplain are also consistent with the more strongly reducing environment resulting from organic deposition (greater than 5 mg/L manganese and greater than 10 mg/L iron in some monitoring wells).
-These higher concentrations of manganese of naturally occurring iron and manganese oxides present within the floodplain.
+These higher concentrations of manganese and iron are due to the reductive dissolution of naturally occurring iron and manganese oxides present within the floodplain.